AimadSADOUK/Comprehensive-Analysis-of-Water-Resource-Management-in-Maji-Ndogo-/README.md

 Most Frequently Visited Water Sources: The most frequently visited water source type is shared taps with 26,263 visits, followed by wells with 17,383 visits and tap in homes with 7,265 visits, suggesting a preference for easily accessible water sources among the population.

 ## well_pollution table:
-    10. Pollution Trends: Which pollutants (in ppm) are most prevalent in different regions over time?
+   10. Pollution Trends: Which pollutants (in ppm) are most prevalent in different regions over time ?
    11. Pollution Impact: What is the relationship between the level of pollution and the water quality rating in different locations?
    12. Pollution Type Analysis: Which towns or provinces report the most instances of biological pollution compared to chemical pollution?
 E. coli bacteria appears as the most prevalent pollutant in provinces like Kilimani, Hawassa, and Sokoto, especially in 2022 and 2021, with Kilimani leading in the number of occurrences (168 and 164 instances in 2022 and 2021, respectively).